-This statistic shows the global market share held by the leading smartphone operating systems, in terms of sales to end users, from 2009 to 2016.
+This statistic shows the global mobile OS market share, in terms of sales to end users, from 2009 to 2016.
 In the third quarter of 2015, 84.7 percent of all smartphones sold to end users were phones with the Android operating system.